FiCn7430/expandedae/README.md

 - [x] Add an auto complete card to the pattern provider
   - Added in Beta 1.0.2
 - [ ] Pattern converter, convert patterns from rs -> ae2

+*Do note that this is not abandonned, i don't have time as of now and still need to fix a weird bug with the auto complete card before the next release.
+Feel free to pr any changes*